In addition to the ADA Improvement Program, there are several other programs in place that will result in accessibility improvements:

 Roadway resurfacing programs

-Some work to preserve roads, such as asphalt overlays, may result in changes to crosswalks that require accessible curb ramps.
+This preservation work, which includes asphalt overlays, may result in changes to crosswalks, which trigger requirements for accessible curb ramps.

 Road improvement projects

-When private developments alter existing pedestrian assets, the developer must make them accessible to the maximum extent feasible.
+When private developments alter existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.

 External agency work

-Utility companies, public transit agencies, the Washington State Dept. of Transportation, and nearby cities and counties may build or alter pedestrian assets within the Pierce County right-of-way.
+Agencies such as utility companies, public transit agencies, the Washington State Department of Transportation, and nearby jurisdictions may build or alter pedestrian facilities within the Pierce County right-of-way.